genielabs/HomeGenie/walkthrough.md

 ### Configuring Widgets

-Pressing the *gear button* in the upper right corner of a widget will popup a dialog for customizing the various widget options.
+Pressing the *gear button* in the upper right corner of a widget, it will popup a dialog for customizing the various widget options.

 {: .center}
 ![Weather configuration dialog]({{site.baseurl}}/images/docs/weather_options_01.png)